 MU-MIMO transmission on an RU in an HE TB PPDU where the RU does not span the entire PPDU bandwidth (UL MU-MIMO within OFDMA).
 If supported, then the non-AP HE STA shall support transmitting UL MU-MIMO where the total space-time streams summed across all users is less than or equal to 8.

-For a non-AP HE STA capable of up to 80 MHz channel width, when operating with 80 MHz channel width, the reception of a 160 MHz or 80+80 MHz HE MU PPDU, or the transmission of a 160 MHz or 80+80 MHz HE TB PPDU where the assigned RU is in the primary 80 MHz channel.
+the reception of a 160 MHz or 80+80 MHz HE MU PPDU, or the transmission of a 160 MHz or 80+80 MHz HE TB PPDU where the assigned RU is in the primary 80 MHz channel if the non-AP HE STA is capable of up to 80 MHz channel width and operating with 80 MHz channel width,. (#21001)

 HE MU PPDUs with 0.8 µs GI duration on both the HE-LTF and Data field OFDM symbols when the 4x HE-LTF is used if the non-AP HE STA does not support HE ER SU PPDUs with 0.8 µs GI duration on both the HE-LTF and Data field OFDM symbols if the HE-LTF is a 4x HE-LTF (receive).